Horse, donkey and mule

 The Exmoor pony is an ancient horse race, which is kept in semi-feral conditions several places in Europe.
 Its short mane is a wild-horse-like trait.

-At a very early stage, people began riding horses.
+At a very early stage, people began using horses as pack and riding animals.

 Farmer on his horse, Cordillera de Tilarán, Costa Rica.
 (Photo copyright © by Kaj Halberg)

-This rider is participating in a horse race, which is held annually during the Catholic Festival of the Dead, in the town of Todos Santos, Guatemala.
-(Photo copyright © by Kaj Halberg)
+These riders participate in a horse race, which is held annually during the Catholic Festival of the Dead, in the town of Todos Santos, Guatemala.
+(Photos copyright © by Kaj Halberg)

 Horse rider, pulling a skiing boy, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)